-The steadily growing global puzzle industry is worth an estimated US$718 million in 2022, and is expected to grow by US$67 million in the next six years.
+The steadily growing global puzzle industry was worth an estimated US$718 million in 2022, and is expected to grow by US$67 million in the next six years.
 This is one pandemic trend that isn’t going to die, because jigsaws are that rare animal, both fun and good for you.
 There is no barrier to entry, little skill is required, and they give you great insight into your partner’s character: Do they methodically find all corners before starting, or are they anarchists who dive in with no regard to colour or pattern?
 Solving puzzles together fills a basic human need for connection.
 You can do them alone, but as with sex, it’s just not as much fun.

 At one point during the pandemic, Anna Douglas just couldn’t look at another screen.
 The Toronto-based actress bought a puzzle – glittering flowers and unicorns, no demons – and she and her partner worked on it over a glass of wine.
 “It was so nice, so satisfying,” Douglas says.
 “It was slow, cathartic, a little bit anti-capitalist.
 It felt like the antithesis to everything we do in life.”